vivithemage/wp-publisher/README.md

     pip install pyqt5 python-digitalocean paramiko pymysql

+## Supports

+Tested and working on Windows 7 and 10.

 ## Contribute

 There's a lot to do and all contributions are very welcome.
-Please get in touch if you plan to do some work on the project.
+Please get in touch if you are interested in contributing to the project.
+I'll do my best to assist!

 The list below details some areas which could do with some attention.